ICTU/netbox_slm/README.md

    $ ./start-netbox.sh
    ```

-This will start Netbox locally (requires Docker) and forward the redis
+This will start NetBox locally (requires Docker) and forward the redis
 and postgres ports to the localhost (make sure there’s no processes
 using these ports or change the dockerfiles accordingly)